 You might find it difficult to get around with teaching them the ‘sit’ command.
 This is because sitting is somewhat uncomfortable for them.
 Due to their slim body, they will try to balance on their tail.
 Now that you know this isn’t very comfortable for them, hopefully you will not ask them to do this often.

 Greyhounds are calm and tolerant while dealing with children.
-They do not become aggressive or bark when kids are around.
-Instead, they can develop a very strong bond with children.
-They like the attention they get while playing.
-They can be quite tolerant and forgiving when the children are cuddling or holding them.
+They are not known to become aggressive or bark when kids are around.
+It seems many naturally love kids because of how fast they develop a bond with children.
+They like the attention they get while playing, a big reason why they love playing with children.
+They can be quite tolerant and forgiving if children get a little aggressive when cuddling or holding them.

 Teach your children not to play too rough with them.
-Greyhounds are sensitive and have a muscular body, they can become hurt if people roughhouse with them.
-For the first several interactions between children and Greyhounds you should be around when they are playing to make sure they play together OK.
+Greyhounds are sensitive and have a very muscular body, they can become hurt if people roughhouse with them.
+For the first several interactions between your children and your Greyhound an adult should be around when they are playing to make sure they play together OK.

-As for the cold, they cannot stay outside in freezing temperatures due to their thin coat.
-Keeping them outside in freezing temperatures for more than 15 minutes can lead to frostbite.
-In severe cases, it can also lead to death.
+Did you know that keeping them outside in freezing temperatures for more than 15 minutes can lead to frostbite?
+In severe cases, it can lead to death.
 If you want to take them outside in the cold for more than just a few minutes they will need a coat to stay warm.
-If you stay in an area that experiences extreme temperatures it would be advised to keep them inside your home.

 Greyhounds need a lot of attention.
-Some can also be clingy and follow you around the house.
+Some can be quite clingy and follow family around the house.
 Greyhounds are less active and low energy breeds but they do require daily physical activity to stay fit.

-You need to spend time each day with them to exercise them for 15 to 30 minutes or take them out for walks.
+They need at least 15 to 30 minutes of exercise time each day, either through play or being taken out for walks.
 Playing around in the backyard and going for long walks is what they enjoy the most.
-Always keep them on a leash while taking them out for walks.
-As Greyhounds have prey like instincts keeping them on a leash will prevent them from running after any other animal.
+Because Greyhounds have hunter instincts, keeping them on a leash will keep them from running off or after another animal.

-Whether you get a puppy or a retired racing Greyhound you should not leave them alone for the initial few weeks.
-In the beginning, they will look for your attention all the time but after a few days, they will learn to stay alone for long hours.
+Whether you get a puppy or a retired racing Greyhound you should not leave them alone for the first few weeks you have them.
+In the beginning, they will look for your attention all the time but after a few days, they will be fine staying alone for a few hours.

-As they spend most of their time sleeping, they won’t have a problem being left alone while the family is out at work or school.
-However in some Greyhounds it could lead to separation anxiety in the dog.
+Because they spend most of their time sleeping, they won’t have a problem being left alone while the family is out at work or school.
+However in some Greyhounds it could lead to separation anxiety.
 A visible sign for this would be a lack of excitement towards the family members when the dog meets them after being alone for a few hours.

 Overall, the Greyhounds are a healthy breed of dogs.
 Unlike other breeds, there are no hereditary diseases that can be found in Greyhounds on a large scale.